Thomas Williams (pioneer): Career

 Williams performed the census for Detroit in 1782 and calculated that there were 2,191 people compared to 1,367 in 1773.
-The totals do not include Indians or the garrison.
+The totals do not include Native Americans resident in the city nor the soldiers and others connected to the garrison.
 Clarence M. Burton attributes the growth to people moving to the area to avoid the war.
 With the number of people in the garrison and those detained as prisoners of war and refugees, Burton estimates that there likely more than 3,000 people in Detroit in 1782.